Family fun in New Hampshire covers mountains, farms, museums, more

 The kids will love driving through the clouds to the summit of Mount Washington!

-For over 150 years, families and friends have enjoyed visiting the legendary Mt.
-Washington Auto Road.
-A trip on the Auto Road is a one-of-a-kind experience offering ever-changing weather extremes and panoramic views as you climb to the highest peak in the Northeast.
+For over 150 years, families have enjoyed visiting the legendary Mt.
+Washington Auto Road, a one-of-a-kind experience offering ever-changing weather extremes and panoramic views as you climb to the highest peak in the Northeast.

 Choose to drive your own car or take a comfortable, 2 or 3-hour guided tour led by one of our accomplished and dedicated guides.
 Adventure can be found all the way up to the 6,288-foot peak where, on a clear day, visitors can discover panoramic views spanning the mountains and valleys of New Hampshire, Maine, Vermont, and north into Canada!
 Rain or shine, and included with your Auto Road ticket, the entire family will love the new interactive museum “Extreme Mount Washington” located on the summit, brought to you by the Mount Washington Observatory.